By Lehia Apana

 Hawaii’s beloved state bird, the nene, calls Haleakala home.
 I’ve been told by a park ranger that the nene can be found exclusively within Haleakala and some parts of the Big Island, although I have seen them cruising around golf courses in Central Maui on occasion.
 Either way, you’re pretty much guaranteed to see nene near Holua Cabin.

 As for the silversword (ahinahina in Hawaiian), Haleakala National Park’s other unofficial mascot besides the nene, this rare and finicky plant is only found in the park boundaries.
-Here’s some young silversword that are found just outside the Visitors Center, and here’s a mature flowering version.
+Here’s some young silversword that is found just outside the Visitors Center, and here’s a mature flowering version.
 Looks like something from a sci-fi movie, huh?

 In fact, this entire hike is more like something out of National Geographic.
 It’s not for the faint of heart (probably best for intermediate to advanced hikers), but the reward is a getting to see Maui’s rugged beauty firsthand.
 Standing on the crater floor, everywhere you look is stunning.
 No cars, no buildings, no distractions — Haleakala is truly an escape from everyday stresses.
 Do yourself a favor and lace up those hiking boots.
 Maybe I’ll see you on the trail!